apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**GOP effort to change how Nebraska allocates electoral votes hits roadblock**
+**5 things to know before the stock market opens Tuesday**

-You can read more about it [here](https://www.washingtonpost.com/politics/2024/09/23/nebraska-electoral-votes-mike-mcdonnell/).
+You can read more about it [here](https://www.cnbc.com/2024/09/24/5-things-to-know-before-the-stock-market-opens-tuesday.html).

 ## Requirements
 - Python 3.8